 minus is that you lose the tendency of inertia to stabilize the face

-The picture above shows three putters viewed from above,
+The picture above shows four putters viewed from above,

 one for each kind of balance we have talked about.
 The green X is the center of